 About the NAEP Reading Assessment

 The National Assessment Governing Board oversees the development of NAEP frameworks that describe the specific knowledge and skills to be assessed in each subject and how the assessment questions should be designed and scored.
-The development of the NAEP reading framework was guided by scientifically-based reading research.
+The development of the NAEP reading framework was guided by scientifically based reading research.
 The framework defines reading as a dynamic cognitive process that involves understanding written text, developing and interpreting meaning, and using meaning as appropriate to the type of text.
 The framework also guides the types of texts included in the assessment and specifies cognitive targets for assessment questions.
-The same framework that has guided assessment development since 2009 was used to guide development of the 2017 and 2019 digitally based assessments.
+The same framework that has guided assessment development since 2009 was used to guide development of the 2017, 2019, and 2022 digitally based assessments.

 Types of Texts